michalis0/Cloud-and-Advanced-Analytics/labs/1-Intro-to-GCP/README.md

 **Step 2:** Dockerize the Web Application and deploy it on Google Cloud Run:

 - 2.1.
-Create a new Github repository **google_cloud_deploy_streamlit**, keep the code private, upload and push your code
+Create a new Github repository **google_cloud_deploy_streamlit**, keep the code private, add a readme.md file and create the repository.
+Then upload the streamlit_app folder and push your code
 - 2.2.
 On your Github Account, go to Settings - Developer Settings - [Personal Access Token](https://github.com/settings/tokens) - Tokens (classic): **Generate new token** and select: **write:packages, delete:packages, user, delete_repo** : copy your token to keep it somewhere safe
 - 2.3.
 Go to Google Cloud and activate cloud shell
 - 2.3.
 Clone the Github repository from github to have access to the code